gocept/gocept.country/src/gocept/country/README.txt

 There are all information available, which you can get from pycountry:

   >>> afghanistan.alpha2
-  'AF'
+  u'AF'
   >>> afghanistan.alpha3
-  'AFG'
+  u'AFG'
   >>> afghanistan.numeric
-  '004'
+  u'004'
   >>> afghanistan.official_name
-  'Islamic Republic of Afghanistan'
+  u'Islamic Republic of Afghanistan'

 To smaller the amount of results you can provide a list or tuple of countries